Dimeric Fatty Acid Market

 South Korea

-In South Korea, the sector is estimated to expand by a CAGR of 5.3% between 2025 and 2035.The highly sophisticated electronics, automotive, and shipbuilding industries of South Korea need specific adhesives and coatings wherein dimeric fatty acid-derived polyamides are outstanding.
+In South Korea, the sector is projected to expand at a compound annual growth rate (CAGR) of 5.3% between 2025 and 2035.
+The highly sophisticated electronics, automotive, and shipbuilding industries of South Korea need specific adhesives and coatings, wherein dimeric fatty acid-derived polyamides are outstanding.
 Reactive polyamides are used in products with heat stability, flexibility, and chemical durability needed in precision components and harsh environment protective coatings.

 Japan